 - Route 3-B: Designed Route

-Previously, the entrance capacity to Machu Picchu was 4,500, and currently, it is 5,600 visitors per day.
-It is distributed through three circuits, including ten new routes starting in 2024.
+The entrance capacity to Machu Picchu was previously 4,500, and currently, it is 5,600 visitors per day.
+The site is distributed through three circuits, including ten new routes starting in 2024.

 For this high season, a tolerance of thirty (30) minutes has been established for entrance to Machu Picchu in the low season and forty-five (45) minutes in the high season, thus increasing the entrance time by an additional 15 minutes.
 After this period, the visitor will not be able to enter the Machu Picchu data except for reasons of force majeure or fortuitous case duly proven, according to the protocol.